AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 {sample}BCT\_Venn\_Diagram\_02{sample}

-To identify intersections (in their **x** fields), you need to combine the identifiers of intersecting circles.
-You can do that via an array:
+To identify an intersection when filling in its **x** field, combine the identifiers of intersecting circles.
+You can use an array:

 ```
 {